 No Jam Tomorrow: Instability

 The above range of failures is true of rival models too.
 None is predictively endorsed and all make unrealistic assumptions and omit relevant relations.
-Is there, nonetheless, still hope for the Master-Model?
+Is there, nonetheless, still hope for Master-Model?
 Perhaps the pandemic is characterized by stability plus noise.
 If so, then even though no current master model has acquired empirical warrant, some future master model may do better.
 Perhaps any omitted relations could be added to a hypothetical grand super-model and then given due weight case by case.

-But, alas, disappointment with the Master-Model is likely to be permanent.
+But, alas, disappointment with Master-Model is likely to be permanent.
 Why?
 Because of instability.
 We have just noted one source of such instability: the omission of some relations in “Report 9” renders other, un-omitted relations—that is, relations that are in the CovidSim model—unstable.
 But there is a more fundamental problem.
 Many key relations (not just parameter values) are unstable inherently, not just because they have been mis-specified by the model because of omissions.
 These relations vary across time, place, and virus type; they do not hold generally.
 By their very nature, relations that vary across cases in this way are not easily captured by a single master model, so the Master-Model will always be unsuitable.
 It would be as if the way that gravity works varied from case to case, and gravity applied at all only to some planets and moons but not others.
 That would leave our Newtonian two-body model inevitably inadequate in many cases, at best one modeling option among many.

 Consider, say, border controls—a key policy tool for many countries.
 How do border controls impact on infection rates?
 The answer is awash with context-specific details, varying with the idiosyncrasies of a country’s borders, trading flows, location on transit routes, number of residents with ties abroad, number of border personnel and hotels, not to mention the nature and evolution of the relevant virus or disease.
 When should border controls be triggered, for how long maintained, how long should quarantine periods be, and what exceptions allowed (some countries? only some freight? airline personnel?)?
 All of these factors varied between countries that implemented border controls and also varied over time.